omid-jf/CS372_Code_Grader/README.md

 ## How to run (from source):
 1. Make sure all the requirements are installed.
-2. Cone the Git repository.
+2. Clone the Git repository.
 3. Copy your folder (which contains your source code file) into the _Submissions_ folder.
 A sample folder (named _Doe_800123123_) is provided in the _Submissions_ folder.
 4. Run the grader using: